 Best Modeling Amp on a Budget

-Updated for 2014: Thanks to modeling amplifiers, we can enjoy the flexibility of having multiple amps and effects without emptying our wallets.
+Thanks to modeling amplifiers, we can enjoy the flexibility of having multiple amps and effects without emptying our wallets.

 Big name guitarists and even producers are now embracing the magic that amp modeling technology brings, and this in turn pushes the quality of amp modelers to new heights.
 Here we look at the best modeling amps that offer amazing value for your money, focusing on amps that sit below the $400 mark.

 To improve the feel and fidelity of their amp models, Vox decided to go the hybrid route with the Valvetronix+, combining digital modeling with a poweramp section that is driven by an actual tube.
 This practical method of melding two technologies helped give the amp improved fidelity and dynamics, getting ever closer to accurately representing the behavior of tube amps.
-The poweramp section is driven by a 12 AX7 tube, which works in conjunction with 33 distinct amp models and 25 effects that you can tweak, mix and edit to taste.
-With its combination of digital modeling, analog tubes, and affordability, Vox Valvetronix+ claims the top spot in this list.
-We highly recommend the Valvetronix VT40 Plus, for its great balance of size, features, sound and cost.
+The latest amp to come from this line is the VT40X, which features updated modeling algorithms that sound closer to the real thing than ever, thanks to the utilization of real tube.
+The poweramp section is driven by a 12 AX7 tube, which works in conjunction with 11 (up to 20 with software editor) distinct amp models and 13 effects that you can tweak, mix and edit to taste.
+With its combination of digital modeling, analog tubes, and affordability, Vox VT40X claims the top spot in this list.
+We highly recommend the Valvetronix VT40X, for its great balance of size, versatility, tone and cost.
 It retails for just under $250.
-Get the latest price & reviews at Amazon.com.
+Get the latest price & reviews at Sweetwater.com.

-Line 6 Spider IV
+Line 6 Spider V